Internal radiotherapy gives radiation from inside the body. There are two main types of internal radiotherapy:

 Examples of radioactive liquids include:

-- radium – for cancer that has spread to the bones (secondary bone cancer)
+- radium-223 – for cancer that has spread to the bones (secondary bone cancer)

 The radioactive part of the liquid is called an isotope.
 It may be attached to another substance, which is designed to take the isotope into the tumour.

-Internal radiotherapy implants are radioactive metal.
-They might be wires, balls or seeds.
-They are put into your body, close to the cancer or in the area where the cancer was removed.
+With brachytherapy, a small radioactive material is put into your body, into or very close to the cancer.
+Or in the area where the cancer was removed.

-The radioactive metal is called a source and is left inside the body for a period of time.
+The radioactive material is called a source and is sealed inside a holder called an implant.
+The implants may be seeds, wires or discs.
+The implant is left inside the body for a certain time.
+This might be for:

 - a few days

 - permanently (the radioactivity gradually fades until it is no longer radioactive)

 You may need to follow some safety procedures when you have internal radiotherapy.
 This is to help protect others from being exposed to the radiation.
 You may stay in a single room in the hospital while you have treatment.
 And you may need to limit visitors during this time.